Kyrgyzstan – Uzbekistan Tour

 Bukhara in Uzbekistan

-Today morning you can choose to spend some free time in the city or visit a couple more sights near Bukhara.
-First, you may visit the Mausoleum of Naqshbandi, 15 km outside the city center.
+Today morning we visit a couple more sights near Bukhara.
+First, we visit the Mausoleum of Naqshbandi, 15 km outside the city center.
 There are many orders in Sufism, all of which have been represented at different times in what is now Uzbekistan.
 The Naqshbandiyya order has a great and long-lasting influence, and the memorial place is still a popular place of pilgrimage for Sufis.
 From here, we will visit the summer residence of the last Emir of Bukhara.
-In Persian it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
-Return to Bukhara for lunch.
+In Persian, it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
+On the way back to the old town we will stop to see Chor Minor madrassah.
+In the afternoon we continue sightseeing in the old town of Bukhara.
+We will visit the Ark Fortress, the 10th-century Samanid Mausoleum and Bolo Hauz Mosque.
+Free time in the evening and independent dinner.

 Registan square in Samarkand

-Sublime Samarkand evokes an almost mythical past full of romance and intrigue.
-This was the domain of Emperor Timur, one of history’s greatest (and most ruthless) conquerors.
+Sublime Samarkand was the capital of the Timurid Empire; Timur was one of history’s greatest conquerors.
 His vast empire rivaled any, stretching across the Eurasian steppe.
 He ruled his kingdom with an iron fist, whilst at the same time patronizing the arts and literature.
-Much of Samarkand’s Timurid-era architectural heritage has been preserved, allowing us to see how the city might have been at the peak of Timur’s power.
+Much of the architectural heritage from this period has been preserved, allowing us to see how the city might have been at the peak of Timur’s power.

-After breakfast, we will check out from the hotel and continue to explore the fairytale city of Samarkand.
+After breakfast, we will continue to explore the fairytale city of Samarkand.
 We go first to the Shah-i Zinda, a magnificent tiled necropolis; and then visit Ulgubek’s Observatory, which was once the biggest research center in Central Asia.
 Ulugbek was decades ahead of the West with his observations of the solar system and the Earth, and we will learn more about his story in this prestigious setting.
-Our next stop will be the Konigil Paper Mill.
-Here you will see the process of making paper from mulberry tree bark, just as it was done in 8th-century Samarkand.
-We will enjoy lunch together, after which those who wish to do so can visit Afrasiyab Museum to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+At Afrasiyab Museum you will get a chance to learn about the ancient city of Samarkand – then known as Afrasiyab – which was destroyed by the Mongols in the early 13th century.
+Free time before dinner to do some shopping and packing.
 Farewell dinner.

 Please note: If you prefer to fly out of Tashkent instead of Samarkand, we can arrange transport back to Tashkent in the evening (2h train ride) and transfer to the airport.